LagoLunatic/wwrando/README.txt

 This is a randomizer for The Legend of Zelda: The Wind Waker (North American Gamecube version).
 It randomizes all the items in the game so that each playthrough is unique and you never know where a particular item will be.
-It also makes the game completely open world from the start, and removes most cutscenes from the game.
+It also makes the game completely open world from the start, removes most cutscenes from the game, and increases sailing speed and text speed.

 Download it here: https://github.com/LagoLunatic/wwrando/releases/latest